davide-gurrieri/parallel-GCN/README.md

 ## Description

-This repository was developed as part of the "High-Performance Data and Graph Analytics" contest at Politecnico di Milano (see the [contest repository](https://github.com/ian-ofgod/hpdga-spring23)).
+This repository is developed as part of the "High-Performance Data and Graph Analytics" contest at Politecnico di Milano (see the [contest repository](https://github.com/ian-ofgod/hpdga-spring23)).
 It offers a CUDA implementation of a parallelized Graph Convolutional Network (GCN), which has been optimized to maximize classification accuracy on popular datasets.

 The parallelism enhances training and inference speed, resulting in a significant speedup compared to the sequential version.
 Moreover, classification accuracy is improved by adjusting the number of layers and optimizing the choice of hyperparameters using a validation dataset.